shadmansaleh/IRC.nvim/README.md

 ### what's not in the list
 For now SSL support is out of scope .
 I don't want to write an entire ssl library.
-If you've a better idea on how to add ssl support please let me know :)
+If you've a better idea on how to add ssl support please let me know :) .
+I want to add it but don't have a good enough way to do it.